rehierl/node-tree-outliner/3-basic-design/3-8-0-design-y.md

 Note that any sectioning node could initially be associated according to some default definition.
 Then, if certain conditions are detected/met, the default association could be replaced with a context dependent association.
-However, one would have to ensure that the initial association does not have any side effect, as that could result in a conflict with regards to the node's final association.
+However, one would have to ensure that the initial association (until changed) does not have any side effect, as that could result in a conflict with regards to the node's final association.

 <!-- ======================================================================= -->
 ## overview